 Not treating your mental illness or addiction.
 If you’re single and choose not to treat your mental illness or addiction, you alone deal with the negative consequences.
 But once you’re married, refusing to manage your condition will put your spouse in the position of being your full-time caregiver.
 If you lose your job due to drug addiction, your spouse will have to compensate for the financial loss.
 If you can’t get out of bed for days, he or she will have to shoulder all the housework and all the childcare.
 And if you’re consumed by your internal struggles, you won’t be available to meet your spouse’s needs.
 Even though you didn’t choose to have mental illness or addiction, you are still responsible for managing what ails you.

 For many couples trying to save their marriage, a reconciliation agreement is a legal salutation that can greatly help increase peace of mind.
-To speak with a family law attorney and learn about your rights and options, contact us to schedule a free consultation.
+To speak with a family law attorney and learn about your rights and options, contact us to schedule an initial consultation.
 Secure your future and your peace of mind.
 Call us today at 888-888-0919 or click the button below.